Papers - Call for Submissions GROUP 2025

 The first wave submission deadline is June 7, 2023, and accepted submissions will appear in PACMHCI in early 2024.
-The second wave submission deadline is May 15, 2024, and accepted submissions will appear in PACMHCI in early 2025.
-Submissions that are accepted after the revision process from both waves will be invited to present at the conference (likely to be held at Sanibel Island, FL, in January, 2025).
+The second wave submission deadline is May 8, 2024, and accepted submissions will appear in PACMHCI in early 2025.
+Submissions that are accepted after the revision process from both waves will be invited to present at the conference at Sonesta Resort, Hilton Head Island, South Carolina, USA, January 12-15, 2025.
 It will be required that at least one author for each paper registers for the conference by the time the camera-ready version of the accepted paper is completed for each submission wave.
 See below for a list of important dates.

 All dates below are at 23:59 Anywhere on Earth (AoE).
 Main technical program submissions must be submitted online via the GROUP 2025 selection in Precision Conference Systems (PCS).

 Abstract and Title Submission: May 31, 2023